luchr/ComplexVisual.jl/docs/LayoutTutorial.md

 ### creating a layout canvas and drawing the content

-With `cv_canvas_for_layout` the last smallest bounding box of all positioned objects (in the example there is only the `first_object`) is used to contruct a canvas of this size of the bounding box.
+With `cv_canvas_for_layout` the smallest bounding box of all positioned objects (in the example there is only the `first_object`) is used to contruct a canvas of this size of the bounding box.

 With `cv_create_context` a drawing context `con_layout` is constructed and alle the layout position.